What is incontinence?

 The causes of bladder incontinence can be diagnosed by a number of different methods:

 |Diagnostic approach||What to expect|

 The physical examination will assess:

-|Bladder ultrasound||An ultrasound is used to measure any leftover urine in the bladder after passing urine.|
+|Bladder ultrasound||An ultrasound is used to measure how much the bladder holds, and to detect any leftover or residual urine in the bladder after passing urine.|

 |Midstream urine test||You may need to provide a urine specimen to check for, and exclude, bladder infection.|